To enjoy the full Mail & Guardian online experience: please upgrade your browser

 In Sabac in western Serbia, thousands of volunteers joined soldiers, police and firefighters working through the night to build sandbag flood defences against the rising waters of the Sava.

 Residents donated food, clothes and bedding in the capital of Belgrade.
-Police appealed for more boats.
-Steady rain was still falling on Saturday with more forecast for Sunday.

 “Now we have to sit and wait, to wait for that next wave and to hope,” Vucic told a joint news conference with Bosnian Serb leader Milorad Dodik.